Research Online provides open access versions of ECU affiliated publications where possible; ensuring ECU research reaches a wide ranging audience.

 Access to your research is improved

 While citation metrics record how the research community is interacting with research outputs, alternative metrics like Altmetric and PlumX indicate the impact the output is having within the wider public.
 By tracking online mentions in a wide range of sources including the news, social media, library holdings etc, alternative metrics can give a more immediate indication of impact than citation data which can take time to become available.
 Both publishers and Research Online provide sharing and social media tools that can assist with the promotion of research outputs.
-When discussing research on social media always mention the DOI or URL of the outputs to assist with the capturing of alternative metrics.

 Repositories are a safe archival record of your research output.
 Strict backup and archival protocols are followed to ensure a lasting record of research output at ECU.